e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/monday.md

 ### What did you work on yesterday?

--met with group to create final video
+- met with group to create final video

 ### What are your blockers?

--no blockers
+- no blockers

 ### What will you work on today?

--nothing
+- nothing

 ### How close are we to hitting our sprint goals?

--will be done with project by the end of the week
+- will be done with project by the end of the week

 ## <span style="color: red;">Uposhanto B.</span>